Turbopump: Hydrodynamic design

-Aerodynamic Design
+Aerodynamic design

 The turbine side of turbopumps consist of one or more stages, where each stage has a stator and a rotor.
 Individual rotor discs in a turbine are more commonly referred to as wheels in the modern day.
 These turbines are virtually always of the axial type, because of the very high gas flow (volumetrically) needed to supply enough shaft power for a liquid rocket engine.
 Contrast this with turbochargers, which usually feature radial turbine designs because of their much lower gas flow.

 Upstream of the turbine is the turbine manifold, which collects gas from whatever source that rocket engine's cycle has upstream of it, and then disperses it circumferentially along the rim of the turbine.
 It then flows from the manifold axially downwards to the stages of the turbine.
 Stators are typically bladed, though it is also quite common (where pressure drop is particularly high, as in gas generator cycles) to forgo blades and drill angled nozzles directly off of the manifold itself to then impinge on the turbine wheel.

 Downstream of the turbine varies based on cycle - in closed cycles it leads to the main injector of the engine, where (depending on whether the turbine is fuel-rich or ox-rich), one of the propellants can be injected into the main combustion chamber as a gas which can be very advantageous for promoting propellant atomization and mixing.
 In open cycles it is dumped to atmosphere.
 This can either mean dumped overboard directly off the side of the engine, or it can also lead to a manifold on the rocket engine nozzle which then injects it in the main flowpath, far downstream of the throat where ambient pressure is much lower than the chamber.
-The purpose here is to provide extra film cooling to the nozzle, since the hot gas leaving the turbine is nevertheless much cooler than the gas in the main combustion chamber. the latter option is common in vacuum optimized open cycle engines because they have much larger nozzles (with correspondingly large areas that need cooling, often without a regen jacket at its furthest extremes).
-It is important to note that the dumped gas from the turbine can still provide a non-negligible portion of the engine thrust.
+The purpose here is to provide extra film cooling to the nozzle, since the hot gas leaving the turbine is nevertheless much cooler than the gas in the main combustion chamber.
+The latter option is common in vacuum optimized open cycle engines because they have much larger nozzles (with correspondingly large areas that need cooling, often without a regen jacket at its furthest extremes).
+The dumped gas from the turbine can still provide a non-negligible portion of the engine thrust.
 For this reason even if it is dumped overboard directly, there will usually still be a housing and a mild converging-diverging nozzle downstream of the turbine to take full advantage of the extra thrust opportunity.
 There is also an opportunity to extract waste heat from the flow at this point via heat exchangers; useful for heating up repressurizing gas for the tanks, for example.